eisfeuer/modutram/README.md

 #### handleLanes()
 The `handleLanes()` function will be called in all grid modules which are not part of a terminal.
 These models will be added at the normal way by useing the addModelFn().

+### Assets
+Assets are modules which are placable on grid modules.
+Assets are e.g. buildings, street connections, roofes or decoration stuff.

+#### Add asset slot to grid module
+To add an asset slot to a grid module you have to call the function `gridModule:addAssetSlot(result, assetId, slotType, transformation, spacing, shape)`
+Params:
+ result: the result param from the `updateFn()`
+ assetId: The asset id (Choosen number between 1 and 255).
+Each asset slot at the grid element should have different asset ids.
+Look at the reference for common asset slot ids (@todo).
+ slotType: Slot type of the asset slot ('modutram_asset' is the general asset slot type)
+ transformation: slot transformation
+ spacings: slot spacings (see [official modding documentation](https://www.transportfever2.com/wiki/doku.php?id=modding:modularconstructions#construction_updatefn))
+ shape: slot shape (see official [modding documentation](https://www.transportfever2.com/wiki/doku.php?id=modding:modularconstructions#construction_updatefn))

+#### Access grid module
+You can access the grid module where the asset is bind by calling the function `asset:getParentGridModule()`

+#### Access asset id
+You gets the asset id by calling the function `asset:getAssetId()`

 ### Utils
 Utils are tiny various functions which make module building easier.